codenamenadja/c_linux/README.md

             - use cpu time for total ms-time and exit
             - for each use of resol ms-time in total ms-time
                 - record their pid, program running time(in ms) and percentage of work progress.

+    - TEST util
+        - ``taskset -c 0 ./<FILENAME> <n_process> <TOTAL_TIME> <INTERVAL>

+        - taskset program
+            - DESC: retrive the CPU affinity of a running process.
+            - MEANS: taskset may use ptrace to observe and control the execution of another process.

+    - CONCLUSION
+        - when using single logical cpu, except io/bound work?
+time slicing equals.
+        - after forks a process and main_process check spawned process right away,
+it's easliy processed as pid not generated yet.
+checking pid generated should work after a slight single work.